Fat-cats have no shame and shareholders have no long-term commitment to any company. New measures won't work.

 The government’s proposals will do little to check fat-cattery or improve corporate governance.
 The faith in shareholders to invigilate companies is misguided.
 Democratisation of corporations is the key to good governance, but it does not figure in the Tory policies.

 Prem Sikka is Emeritus Professor of Accounting at the University of Essex.
 He was an adviser to the Work and Pensions Committee for its investigation into BHS and related matters.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.